At only 3.6g net carbs, this is the fantastic No-Bake Sugar-Free Mint Cheesecake that will curb your sweet cravings AND stay on track.

 - Water - the boiling water makes sure the gelatin dissolves quickly and completely.
 The addition of the cold water speeds up the setting time of the cheesecake filling.

-- Cream cheese - you must use the full fat cream cheese. if you use the lite or spreadbale cream cheese, the cheesecake will not set properly and be too soft.
+- Cream cheese - you must use the full-fat cream cheese. if you use the lite or spreadable cream cheese, the cheesecake will not set properly and be too soft.

 - Peppermint essence - this is what gives the dessert the yummy mint flavor.
 Add as much as you want to your tastebuds.
-I liek mine quite minty while others liek a mild or bold peppemrint taste.
+I like mine quite minty while others like a mild or bold peppermint taste.

 - Green food coloring - optional but does give a beautiful vibrant green color.

-You can choose to serve this cheesecake in individual slices from one large dish or as individual servings from ramekin dishes like these.
+You can choose to serve this cheesecake in individual slices from one large dish or as individual servings from ramekin dishes.
 The addition of whipped cream is always a nice touch but completely optional.